Compact and programmable large-scale optical processor in free space: Results

 A conceptual scheme of the setup is sketched in Fig.~\ref{fig:fig1}(a).
 Starting from a single spatial mode, e.g.\ ${\ket{0,0}}$, the application of a unitary map $U$, invariant under discrete translations in the Hilbert space spanned by $\ket{m_x,m_y}$, results in a superposition of output modes:

 where $t$ sets the range of transverse modes coupled by $U$.
-Consequently, when considering a localised input state, the total number of addressable transverse modes via $U$ is $d^2 = (2t+1)^2$.
+Consequently, when considering a localized input state, the total number of addressable transverse modes via $U$ is $d^2 = (2t+1)^2$.
 Measuring the optical field in the focal plane of a lens, where the modes defined in Eq.~\eqref{eqn:opticalmodes} are spatially resolved, enables rapid and direct retrieval of the field distribution across the circuit’s optical modes, without requiring additional mode projection or scanning.
 Importantly, negligible overlap between neighbouring modes is guaranteed as long as $w_0\geq\Lambda$~\cite{Derrico20}, where $w_0$ is the beam waist.

 Our photonic circuit implements the target unitary $U$ as a coined QW, a widely used model for discrete-time quantum dynamics on a lattice with an internal degree of freedom, referred to as the coin.
 The QW describes a sequence of unitary operations that combine coin rotations with coin-dependent translations across lattice sites (more details in Sec.\ \ref{subsubsec:1d2dqw}).
-In our implementation, lattice sites correspond to spatial modes $\ket{m_x,m_y}$ and coin states to circular polarisations $\ket{j=L,R}$~\cite{Derrico20}.
-This encoding enables a highly compact implementation of translationally invariant unitary maps via space-dependent polarisation transformations~\cite{DiColandrea2023, ammendola2024large} (see Methods for details).
-In this framework, the target unitary operator can be modeled as a position-dependent polarisation transformation acting on the structured light field, and takes the form:
+In our implementation, lattice sites correspond to spatial modes $\ket{m_x,m_y}$ and coin states to circular polarizations $\ket{j=L,R}$~\cite{Derrico20}.
+This encoding enables a compact implementation of translationally-invariant unitary maps via space-dependent polarization transformations~\cite{DiColandrea2023, ammendola2024large} (see Methods for details).
+In this framework, the target unitary operator can be also modelled as a position-dependent polarization transformation acting on the structured light field, and takes the form:

 where $\mathcal{U}(x,y)$ is an arbitrary SU(2) matrix, defined by three real parameters.
-The translation invariance of $U$ implies that $\mathcal{U}(x,y)$ is periodic with period ${\Lambda=2\pi/\Delta k_{\perp}}$, and contains spatial frequency components corresponding to quantised values of the transverse momentum unit $\pm \Delta k_{\perp}$~\cite{DiColandrea2023}.
-Put simply, the effect of this polarisation transformation can be viewed as polarisation-controlled diffraction, imparting momentum kicks to photons in discrete steps of $\Delta k_{\perp}$, which matches the spacing between neighbouring modes in momentum space (see Eq.~\eqref{eqn:opticalmodes}).
+The translation invariance of $U$ implies that $\mathcal{U}(x,y)$ is periodic with period ${\Lambda=2\pi/\Delta k_{\perp}}$, and contains spatial frequency components corresponding to quantized values of the transverse momentum unit $\pm \Delta k_{\perp}$~\cite{DiColandrea2023}.
+Put simply, the effect of this polarization transformation can be viewed as polarization-controlled diffraction, imparting momentum kicks to photons in discrete steps of $\Delta k_{\perp}$, which matches the spacing between neighbouring modes in momentum space (see Eq.~\eqref{eqn:opticalmodes}).